 Each toolkit contains a syllabus template that is devised to help you structure your entire syllabus in ways that communicate critical information to your students about how to succeed in your course.
 Please select the syllabus toolkit, and associated template, based on the course type of class you are teaching (on campus, synchronous online, or asynchronous online).

-The COVID-19 SYLLABUS STATEMENTS is a supplement to the templates that pays special attention to procedures and resources relevant to instruction during the COVID-19 pandemic.
+The COVID-19 SYLLABUS STATEMENTS is a supplement to the templates with guidelines from the Provost that pay special attention to procedures and resources relevant to instruction during the COVID-19 pandemic.
 Please consider adding these elements to your syllabus this year.

 Syllabus FAQs tied to evidence